ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 > between WebGL and other common implementations (such as OpenGL ES on iOS) and
 > limitations imposed for security reasons.

-I herpderped the markdown on these lists.
-Will fix after the talk.

 * WebGL is coming out of "Experimental"
     * Pros and cons of Webgl
     * Pros